dutchconnectomelab/Simple-Brain-Plot/README.md

 ## Atlases available

-This tool can be used to visualize the brain for the following atlases:
+This tool can be used to visualize the brain areas in the following atlases:
 * ‘Desikan-Killiany’ aparc cortical atlas as present in FreeSurfer [1].
 * ‘Desikan-Killiany’ aparc+aseg combined cortical and subcortical atlas as present in FreeSurfer [1].
 * 120 regions Cammoun sub-parcellation of the Desikan-Killiany cortical atlas [2].